 - 1 1/2 tablespoons fresh lime juice

-- Cut tomato into small (1/4-inch) dice and place in medium-sized mixing bowl.
+- Cut tomato into small (1/4-inch) dice and place in a medium-sized mixing bowl.

 - Wearing rubber gloves, cut chilies in half, remove seeds and finely mince.
-Add to tomatoes in bowl.
+Add tomatoes to a bowl.
 (Please be careful when handling fresh chilies.
-Don’t rub your eyes, or mouth).
+Don’t rub your eyes or mouth).
 When you have finished preparing the chilies, remove and discard the rubber gloves.